 Early North American explorers found different forms of lacrosse widely played by the Indians.

-The French settlers gave the game its present name because the sticks the Indians used had a resemblance to the crosier (la crosse) carried at ceremonies by a bishop as a symbol of pastoral office.
+The French settlers gave the game its present name because the sticks the Native Americans used had a resemblance to the crosier (la crosse) carried at ceremonies by a bishop as a symbol of pastoral office.

 Most teams were made up of about a hundred players and sometimes of more than a thousand.
 Distance between goals usually was between 500 yards and a half-mile, but on occasion the goals were several miles apart.